yaydede/toolbox/YA_TextBook.md

 Here are a few resources that provide information about the interpretability of artificial neural networks (ANNs):

-- [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar is a online book that provides an overview of interpretability in machine learning, including techniques for interpreting ANNs.
+- [Interpretable Machine Learning](https://christophm.github.io/interpretable-ml-book/) by Christoph Molnar ([@Molnar]is a online book that provides an overview of interpretability in machine learning, including techniques for interpreting ANNs.
-- [Interpretability of Deep Neural Networks](https://ieeexplore.ieee.org/document/8397411) by Chakraborty is a survey paper that discusses the interpretability of deep neural networks and presents an overview of the various techniques and approaches that have been developed to improve their interpretability.
+- [Interpretability of Deep Neural Networks](https://ieeexplore.ieee.org/document/8397411) by Chakraborty [@8397411] is a survey paper that discusses the interpretability of deep neural networks and presents an overview of the various techniques and approaches that have been developed to improve their interpretability.

 Before concluding this section we apply DNN to a classification problem using the same data that we have in Chapter 14.4.4.